I'm Still Standing

 Last spring, almost a year to the day, Martyn had his right leg amputated below the knee.
 Until recently he was in a wheelchair and he is still getting used to his prosthetic limb.
 Another poster behind the bar is collecting names for a bus trip to a forthcoming Martyn gig in the next town, part of his comeback tour.
 He wants to perform standing up but fears he may have to stay seated.
 It was all that standing on stage, he reckons, that did for the leg.
 Well, that and his fondness for ending up flat on his back, post-gig.
 From a background in folk music, he enjoyed - and that is very much the right word - a rococo lifestyle that would put most self-styled wild'n'dangerous rock stars to shame.

-Martyn is with his girlfriend Theresa today and this is a near-permanent state of affairs now.
+Martyn is with his girlfriend Teresa1 today and this is a near-permanent state of affairs now.
 "Mine's is a typical Irish story," he says.
 "I fell in love with a colleen five-and-a-half years ago, and I've been here ever since."

-While Theresa chats to the staff, and the nurses keep the drinks coming, Martyn talks, for the first time, about his illness and his determination to get back on the road and resume his career at the age of 55.
+While Teresa chats to the staff, and the nurses keep the drinks coming, Martyn talks, for the first time, about his illness and his determination to get back on the road and resume his career at the age of 55.
 Once a troubadour, always one.
 It's a tale of courage, told with humour and coloured with hippy logic.

 "I developed a cyst on the back of my knee.
 Big as a cricket ball, although it was there for seven or eight years without me knowing.
 The doc told me it was a baker's cyst, caused by a build-up of synovial fluid, which is the gluey gear between the patella and the rest of the knee."